 Any inferred SRL, memory, or other synchronous element may also have an initial state defined that will be programmed into the associated element upon configuration.

-Xilinx highly recommends that you initialize all synchronous elements accordingly.
+AMD highly recommends that you initialize all synchronous elements accordingly.
 Initialization of registers is completely inferable by all major device synthesis tools.
 This lessens the need to add a reset for the sole purpose of initialization, and makes the RTL code more closely match the implemented design in functional simulation, as all synchronous element start with a known value in the device after configuration.